niclaslindberg/webx-ioc/README.md

 * Resolve instance(single) and array of instances(list) of an interface.
 * Support for named instances and constructor parameter mappings.
 * Simplicity.
+* Support for:
-* Support for resolving non-resolvable dependencies.
+ ** resolving non-resolvable dependencies.
-* Support for initalizing classes with static methods.
+ ** initalizing classes with static methods.
-* Automatically scans classes for implemented interfaces.
+ ** registration of class names or already existing instances.
+Automatically scans classes/instances for implemented interfaces.
+ ** instantiation of non-registered classes.
+Invokes constructor with resolved parameters.
 * Very fast & light weight (< 200 lines, lazy initialization, resolution cache, dynamic proxies etc).
 * No external dependencies.